-- Deliberative Layer This layer contains a loose collection of high level services such as planners, trajectory planners, predictors, and - This photo is supplied by the National Land Survey of Sweden.
+Deliberative Layer - This layer contains a loose collection of high level services such as planners, trajectory planners, predictors, and chronicle recognition packages.
+These services are called by the reactive layer when its own packages can not achieve mission goals independently.

+6 This photo is supplied by the National Land Survey of Sweden.